Nippotica/webnippofin/collections/_posts/2024-05-15-expirationmyth.md

-Evan Sinclair, the author of Volatility Trading (Wiley, 2013) and the newer Positional Option Trading (Wiley, 2020) has said:
+Euan Sinclair, the author of Volatility Trading (Wiley, 2013) and the newer Positional Option Trading (Wiley, 2020) has said:

 > Some people say the Black-Scholes option pricing model breaks near expiration.
 These people are wrong.